Woman dies after house fire in Md.

 When firefighters got to the scene, heavy fire and smoke was coming from the two-story farmhouse.

-The victim was pulled from the fire but was pronounced dead at the scene.
+Once crews got the fire under control, they found the victim inside the home.
+She was pronounced dead at the scene.

 Investigators are working to determine what caused the fire.
 It's unknown if there were working smoke detectors inside the home.
 They said children living inside the home were staying with other family members last night when the fire started.